 The Unclaimed Property Division consistently strives to make record-breaking unclaimed property payouts to rightful owners by employing new strategies, implementing aggressive outreach campaigns, leveraging technology, and forging partnerships with charities, local government leaders, and the news media.

-The division has achieved a 19% average annual increase in the value of properties paid to rightful owners during the past 10 years with methods that are both high-tech and high-touch.
+The division has more than quadrupled annual claims payments during the past 10 years with methods that are both high-tech and high-touch.
 It utilizes claims processing technology and digital advertising to reach the greatest number of unclaimed property owners, while also implementing more personalized outreach and locating efforts to identify owners who might otherwise be missed.
-In Fiscal Year 2020 alone, the division returned a record-breaking $40.6 million in lost cash, stock, and other properties to individuals, businesses, and charitable organizations.
+In Fiscal Year 2021 alone, the division returned $36 million in lost cash, stock, and other properties to individuals, businesses, and charitable organizations.